 ART Showcase Sponsor

-Thank you Sargent Art for sponsoring the ALFA 2014 Senior Living Art Showcase!
+Thank you Sargent Art for sponsoring the ALFA & Sargent Art Senior Living Art Showcase!

 Sargent is the leading supplier of quality art materials to the educational and retail markets throughout the United States.
 Only the finest materials are used to manufacture Sargent Art ® products, and because our loved ones use our crayons, paints and other art materials, all products are certified non-toxic.

-Did you know the ALFA 2014 Senior Living Art Showcase is 100% virtual this year and ALL art forms are accepted?
-Senior living communities who wish to participate should organize an art party for their residents to join together to create one piece of artwork that fits this year's theme, "It's the little things that matter most"!
-Take a moment to learn more about the 2014 showcase and submit a photograph of the residents' artwork.
-Deadline for entry is Friday, April 11, 2014.
+Did you know the ALFA 2015 Senior Living Art Showcase is 100% virtual this year and ALL art forms are accepted?
+Senior living communities who wish to participate should organize an art party for their residents to join together to create one piece of artwork that fits this year's theme, "Life is Beautiful"!
+Take a moment to learn more about the 2015 showcase and submit a photograph of the residents' artwork.
+Deadline for entry is April 15, 2015.

 DID You Know All Art Forms Are Accepted?

-Did you know that the showcase is open to all forms of art - from needlepoint to jewelry to sculptures?!
+Did you know that the 2015 ALFA & Sargent Art Senior Living Art Showcase is open to all forms of art - from needlepoint to jewelry to sculptures?!
 We've been delighted to see the range of creativity in submissions for this year's senior living art contest already!
 Send us a photo of your best work!